- learning

 jQuery

-jQuery File Upload is a free to use plugin for jQuery.
+jQuery File Uploader is a free to use plugin for jQuery.
 It supports drag-and-drop upload, progress bars, validation, preview images and much more.
 It has an option to receive data as JSON and runs on every browser that supports HTML5.

 Uploadcare